simple-ai-opensource/simple-or/README.rst

-``simpleor`` is a package that helps you solve Operations Research problems.
+``simpleor`` is a package that shows how Operations Research problems can be solved with Python.
+This project primarily serves as a learning experiment, although the package's functionality can be used in real-life.

 Currently, ``simpleor`` supports:

 - a scheduler, which assigns tasks to agents